casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 We use the following conventions to visually represent blockdags:

 * block label $$b6: f$$ tells the identity of the block is $$b_6$$ and transaction it executed is $$f$$
-* vertical swimlines correspond to validators; block is displayed in a swimline of its creator
+* vertical swimlanes correspond to validators; block is displayed in a swimlane of its creator
 * every block is a source of one of more arrows and this way we represent block's parents
 * graph is displayed following the topological sorting, so arrows always are directed downwards and over time the structure grows upwards